Manifolds with harmonic curvature and curvature operator of the second kind: introduction

-For curvature operator of the second kind, Nishikawa \cite{Ni} conjectured that a closed simply connected Riemannian manifold for which the curvature operator of the second kind is nonnegative and positive is diffeomorphic to a Riemannian locally symmetric space and a spherical space form, respectively.
+For curvature operator of the second kind, Nishikawa \cite{Nis} conjectured that a closed simply connected Riemannian manifold for which the curvature operator of the second kind is nonnegative and positive is diffeomorphic to a Riemannian locally symmetric space and a spherical space form, respectively.
 This conjecture has been proved and improved by Cao–Gursky–Tran \cite{CGT} and Li \cite{Li4}, who relaxed the assumption to $3$-positive ($3$-nonnegative) curvature operator of the second kind.
 In 1993, Kashiwada \cite{ka} showed that Riemannian manifolds with harmonic curvature for which the curvature operator of the second kind is nonnegative (respectively, positive) are locally symmetric spaces (respectively, constant curvature spaces).
 Nienhaus, Petersen and Wink \cite{NP,NPWW} used the Bochner formula to show that $n$-dimensional compact Einstein manifolds with $k(<\frac{3n(n+2)}{2(n+4)})$-nonnegative curvature operators of the second kind are either rational homology spheres or flat.
-Dai-Fu \cite{DF} proved that any closed Einstein manifold of dimension $n = 4$ or $n = 5$ or $n\ge8$ with $[\frac{n+2}{4}]$-nonnegative curvature operator of the second kind is a constant curvature space.
-Later, Dai-Fu-Yang \cite{DFD} proved a compact manifold with harmonic Weyl tensor and nonnegative curvature operator of the second kind is globally conformally equivalent to a space of positive constant curvature or is isometric to a flat manifold.
+Dai-Fu \cite{DF} proved that any compact Einstein manifold must have constant curvature if its curvature operator of the second kind is $k$-nonnegative, where $k=1$ for $4\leq n\leq7$, $k=2$ for $8\leq n\leq10$ and $k=[\frac{n+2}{4}]$ for $n\geq11$.
+Later, Dai-Fu-Yang \cite{DFY} proved a compact manifold with harmonic Weyl tensor and nonnegative curvature operator of the second kind is globally conformally equivalent to a space of positive constant curvature or is isometric to a flat manifold.

 Let $\lambda_{i}$ be the eigenvalues of the curvature operator, arranged in non-decreasing order.
 If we say that the curvature operator is $k$-positive(resp. nonnegative).
-In this paper, we investigate Riemannian manifolds of dimension $n\ge3$ with harmonic curvature and $\frac{n(n+2)}{2(n+1)}$-nonnegative curvature operator of the second kind, and obtain the following Theorem~\ref{A}. \begin{thm} Let $(M, g)$ be an $n(\ge 3)$-dimensional compact Riemannian manifold with harmonic curvature.
-If the curvature operator of the second kind $\mathring{R}$ is $\frac{n(n+2)}{2(n+1)}$-nonnegative, then $M$ is an Einstein manifold. \end{thm}
+In this paper, we investigate Riemannian manifolds of dimension $n\ge3$ with harmonic curvature and $\frac{n(n+2)}{2(n+1)}$-nonnegative curvature operator of the second kind, and obtain the following Theorem~\ref{A}. \begin{thm} Let $(M, g)$ be an $n(\ge 3)$-dimensional complete Riemannian manifold with harmonic curvature tensor.
+If the curvature operator of the second kind $\mathring{R}$ is $\frac{n(n+2)}{2(n+1)}$-nonnegative, then $M$ is an Einstein manifold. \end{thm} For Einstein manifolds, we establish the following theorem, which generalizes the result of \cite{DF}.